Appropriate Workplace Conduct

 Other applicable legislation/regulations include:

-• Privacy (State-administered) - Collection and storage of personal information, use and disclosure of personal information.
+• Privacy (State-administered) - Collection and storage of personal information, as well as use and disclosure of personal information.

 • Anti-Discriminatory Laws (State-administered with some elements that come under Federal administration) - Protection against discrimination based on age, disability, race, sex, intersex status, gender identity and sexual orientation